Sound Proofing Your Home On A Budget

 soundproofing on a budget

-The window in your home is one of the big culprits for allowing noise into your home.
-Unless you have double glazed windows in your home, you will need to do something about the windows.
+The windows in your home are one of the big culprits for allowing noise into your home.
+Unless you have double-glazed windows, you will need to do something about the windows.

-Remember single glass panes in the most window is no match for any home.
+Remember, single glass panes in most windows are no match for any home.
 However, this one can be easily fixed as a DIY option that is not overly expensive.

-• Replace your average curtaining with a few layers oh heavy fabric.
-This will give you two benefits the heavy curtaining will reduce noise pollution.
-And at the same time reduce heat flow in and out of the home.
-The curtain rails must also be extended by at least another 250mm either side of the window.
-Also, be sure that you have enough curtaining to have the curtains fan-folded when they are closed.
-This will give the curtaining an excellent acoustic effect.
+• Replace your average curtaining with a few layers of heavy fabric.
+This will give you two benefits: heavy curtaining will reduce noise pollution and, at the same time, reduce heat flow in and out of the home.
+The curtain rails must also be extended by at least 250mm on either side of the window.
+Also, ensure you have enough curtains to have the curtains fan-folded when they are closed.
+This will give the curtained an excellent acoustic effect.

-• Seal all windows make sure your windows are almost airtight when closed.
+• Seal all windows and make sure your windows are almost airtight when closed.

-• Even look at replacing the thin glass panels with thick glass.
-This will not be as good as double glazed but will cost far less and still be effective.
+• Look at replacing the thin glass panels with thick glass.
+This will not be as good as double-glazed glass, but it will cost far less and still be effective.

-When you play music or talk in your home, there will be far less noise reverberation and more good quality sound.
-In most cases, you will have to increase the volume of your TV as the acoustics reduces NOISE levels.
+When you play music or talk in your home, there will be far less noise reverberation and more good-quality sound.
+In most cases, you will have to increase the volume of your TV as the acoustics reduce NOISE levels.

 Good quality carpeting will go a long way to soundproofing your home.